nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 3. Copy the file to an empty folder you want to use as the _home folder_.

 4. **Double-click** the jar file to start the app OR start the app using **CLI** and type `java -jar <jar file name>.jar`.<br>
-   The app should look similar to the one shows below: <br>
+   The app should look similar to the one shows below:<br>
    ![Ui](images/Ui.png)

-5. Below is a brief explanation of Wishful Shrinking's components.
+5. Below is a brief explanation of Wishful Shrinking's components.<br>
    ![UiExplained](images/UiExplained.png)
+   * List of recipes/ingredients/consumption: The left window will display either a list of recipes, a list of ingredients or the consumption list depending on your input.
+In the image above, it is displaying the recipe list.
+   * Command Result: The Command Result box will show the result of your input into the Command Box.
+   * Command Box: Here is where you will type all your commands.

-6. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+6. Type the command in the command box and press `Enter` to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * **`recipes`** : Lists all recipes.